Patterns for Blockchain Data Migration: Discussion

-Time and cost of migration can be reduced using the state aggregation and TX replay patterns depending on the chosen data fidelity level.
-Therefore, while moving into an existing BC it is desirable to choose the level of data fidelity that is sufficient to continue the application.
-Source BC can continue to provide access to historic data if not decommissioned.
-Otherwise, TXs and block data can be added to the target BC as a set of PoE entries using the off-chain data storage pattern while substantially reducing the cost and time to migrate.
-Due to the Nakamoto consensus \cite{Nakamoto08}, preference to include high fee paying TXs in a block, and network dynamics, recreating the same state by replaying a large sequence of TXs is difficult.
-Therefore, risk of migration failure increases with the increasing number of TXs and their interdependencies.
-Moreover, if the migration fails abruptly, it is next to impossible to rollback on a public BC.
-While trial migration on a test BC instance of the same BC platform is essential to reduce risk, final migration has to be one shot \cite{Ruping13}.
-Thus, aggregation and the choice of appropriate data fidelity level are also essential to mitigate migration failure due to the large volume of states and TXs to recreate.
-The risk could be further reduced by migrating one state/SC at a time, which fits well with patterns like exchange transfer \cite{Richard18}.
-Also, by not replaying TXs we can overcome issues related to signed TXs and external accounts.
-In conclusion, while the global state can be recreated on any target BC with reasonable effort and time, it is desirable not to recreate full history unless otherwise absolutely necessary.
+Time and cost of migration can be reduced using the \textit{state aggregation} and \textit{transaction replay} patterns depending on the chosen data fidelity level.
+By lowering the number of states, the risk of failure could also be reduced, which is essential as it is next to impossible to rollback a failed migration on a public blockchain.
+Therefore, while moving into an existing blockchain, it is desirable to choose a data fidelity level that is sufficient to retain the correct function and availability of the application.
+The source blockchain can continue to provide access to historical data, if not decommissioned.
+Otherwise, transactions and block data can be added to the target blockchain as a set of PoE entries using the \textit{off-chain data storage} pattern while substantially reducing the cost and time to migrate.
+The risk could be further reduced by migrating one state and smart contract at a time, which works with patterns like \textit{state initialization} and \textit{exchange transfer} \cite{Richard18}.
+Also, by not replaying transactions, we can overcome the issues related to signing them and external accounts.
+Trial migration on the test network of the target blockchain platform is essential to reduce the risk further \cite{Ruping13}.
+In conclusion, while the global state can be recreated on any target blockchain with reasonable effort and time, it is desirable not to recreate full history.

+Translating smart contracts is not only time and cost-prohibitive but also provides no guarantees on the exact behavior (even with automated translation).
+While many high-level smart contract languages are still being proposed, they seem to be opting to a few instruction set architectures, e.g., EVM \cite{Hearn16, Buterin17}.
+Therefore, the reuse of smart contracts at the bytecode level is preferred, as it could better preserve the smart contract behavior.
+However, code reuse requires both the source and target smart contract execution environment to behave the same way \cite{Amani18}.